What we’re doing

 These stations join Cessnock, Hillhead, Partick, Ibrox, and Kelvinhall as our completed refurbished stations.

 Final works are now being completed on the last two stations to be modernised – Kinning Park, and West Street.

 - The Glasgow Subway carries 13 million passengers each year, and is currently undergoing its biggest modernisation programme in more than 30 years.

 - The full-scale upgrade will ensure that the highest quality of service is delivered to the 40,000 passengers who use the Subway every day.

-- The Glasgow Subway is more than 120-years-old and is the third oldest underground system in the world behind London and Budapest.
+- The Subway opened on 14 December 1896 and is the third oldest underground system in the world after London and Budapest.

 - A £288 million funding package for the work is being supported by the Scottish Government and rebuilding work is happening right across the network.